vartanbeno/SOEN487-Project/README.md

 ## Step 2: Registering, Verifying, and Logging In

 If you are a new user, navigate the UI to register.
 Enter a valid email address, username and password.
-You will be sent a verification email within 3 minutes.
+You will be sent a verification right away (though sometimes it can take a couple minutes).
 Navigate to your emails, click the link in the email, and you will be verified!
 Proceed to login.

 ## Step 3: Messaging